Shared Ownership Solicitors

 Selling shared ownership property

-When the time comes to sell up and move on, we can make sure you are clear about the process involved, including the housing providers right to find a buyer and whether you are entitled to advertise the property on the open market.
+When the time comes to sell up and move on, we can make sure you are clear about the process involved.
+This includes the housing provider’s right to find a buyer and whether you’re entitled to advertise the property on the open market.

 Disputes over shared ownership property

-Where there is a dispute over a shared ownership property, our Civil Litigation team can work with you to find an amicable solution wherever possible.
+Where there’s a dispute over a shared ownership property, our Litigation team work with you to find an amicable solution.
 In most cases, shared ownership disputes can be resolved without court proceedings, saving you time and money.

 Our shared ownership conveyancing fees

-We offer fixed fee conveyancing with costs ranging from £625 + VAT to £2,425 + VAT depending on the type of property, the type of transaction and the property value.
+We offer fixed fee conveyancing with costs ranging from £725 + VAT to £2,425 + VAT.
+These depend on the type of property, the type of transaction and the property value.

 For a more detailed breakdown of our fixed fee conveyancing prices, please take a look at our conveyancing pricing information.